p0is0nm0d0/soccer/README.md

 ## Soccer API

-This is Simple API with Laravel 11 inc luded API Documentation.
+This is Simple API with Laravel 11 included API Documentation.
 It help you to find some feature which you get soccer information.

 **How use this API?**
 1. Please you download on Code button then  choose Download as Zip.